-The cafeteria increased its deficit from \$438,029 in the previous year to \$494,799 this school year.
+The cafeteria increased its deficit from \$494,799 in the previous year to \$759,537 this school year.

+For the 2020-2021 school year, NYS operated as a universal free lunch program.
+There were no charges for meals for any students regardless of the free/reduced lunch status.
+This was due to the COVID-19 pandemic.
 The District has remained in the Universal Free Breakfast Program to help promote more children to eat breakfast in the morning when it is offered free of charge.